neondatabase/postgresql_anonymizer/README.md

 *This is projet is at an early stage of development and should used carefully.*

-I need your feedback and ideas !
-Let me know what you think of this tool,how it fits your needs and what features are missing.
+We need your feedback and ideas !
+Let us know what you think of this tool,how it fits your needs and what features are missing.

-You can either [open an issue] or send a message at <daamien@gmail.com>.
+You can either [open an issue] or send a message at <contact@dalibo.com>.

 [open an issue]: https://gitlab.com/daamien/postgresql_anonymizer/issues